ada-x/respect_mah_authoritay/new_read.md

-## easy steps to get is up and running:
+## easy steps to get movie trailer showcase up-and-running:

 ##### * select a sturdy, durable case, with space for your preferred hardware
 ##### * remove any excess interior panels